FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 > All modifications to the API or behavior of a PlaSA element, regardless of
 > whether it is a new PlaSA element or an existing one, must be accompanied by a
-> CTS test that covers the change.
+> CTF test that covers the change.

-> If it is not currently possible to write CTS tests for an existing public or
+> If it is not currently possible to write CTF tests for an existing public or
 > partner surface area element, then the responsible team must provide a
 > plan for developing those tests prior to making the change, and execute on
 > that plan as soon as is feasible, as agreed upon with their API reviewer.

-In this tier, we strongly recommend CTS tests be written prior to major rewrites or replacement of any services, tools, or libraries that affect PlaSA behavior, regardless of whether the new code is intended to change that behavior.
+In this tier, we strongly recommend CTF tests be written prior to major rewrites or replacement of any services, tools, or libraries that affect PlaSA behavior, regardless of whether the new code is intended to change that behavior.
 For example, if we were to rewrite the kernel from scratch, but keep the same VDSO behavior, tests of that behavior should be written prior to the rewrite.

-If you do everything you need for Tier 1, and you make sure that all changes you make to ABI or API are covered by CTS tests, you have achieved Tier 2.
+If you do everything you need for Tier 1, and you make sure that all changes you make to ABI or API are covered by CTF tests, you have achieved Tier 2.

 #### Tier 3 (complete)